The Vrugginks in Asia

 After returning to the States Greg began attending seminary and serving as a youth pastor and then an English pastor at two Chinese churches.
 I enjoyed so much serving alongside Greg and discipling and teaching the young women in our churches.

-It has also been my joy for the past eleven years to be a mom!
-We have four children, two boys and two girls.
-Our oldest son, Christian, is eleven; our oldest daughter, Abbie, is nine; our youngest son, Isaac, is five, and our youngest daughter Hannah, is three!
+It was also my joy over these years to become a mom!
+We had four children, two boys and two girls: Christian, Abbie, Isaac, and Hannah.

 I'm grateful to have the privilege to have a part in training children and teenagers to be the future leaders in Chiang Mai and throughout Asia!